 Simulation

-The Simulation-To-Flight (STF-1) CubeSat Mission aims to demonstrate how established simulation technologies may be adapted for flexible and effective use on missions using the CubeSat Platform.
+The Simulation-To-Flight (STF-1) CubeSat Mission aimed to demonstrate how established simulation technologies may be adapted for flexible and effective use on missions using the CubeSat Platform.
 These core technologies, named NASA Operation Simulator (NOS), have demonstrated significant value on several missions such as James Webb Space Telescope, Global Precipitation Measurement, Juno, and Deep Space Climate Observatory in the areas of software development, mission operations/training, verification and validation (V&V), test procedure development, and software systems check-out.
 NOS3 builds upon the NOS middleware to include a full suite of CubeSat simulations on one Virtual Machine (VM) platform.
 Each of the NOS3 software components is further described below.

 For software support or to obtain the most recent NOS3 release please email: support@nos3.org